Sense, Semiotics, & Sensibility

 Where is the play?
 It’s in between us.
 It’s in the sentences.
 It’s inside.
 It’s nowhere.
 It’s at the community center with paper birds on the wall.
 It’s in a dream.

-Months ago at a Thai restaurant in Portland, ME somebody asked Alex what his greatest fear was.
-“My greatest fear is that the words I use will no longer make sense to anyone but me, that I will be unable to communicate,” he said².
+Months ago at a Thai restaurant in Portland, ME somebody asked Agnes what her greatest fear was.
+“My greatest fear is that the words I use will no longer make sense to anyone but me, that I will be unable to communicate,” she said².

 A more pedestrian way of expressing this fear would be simple madness, a loss of grip with reality.
-But Borinsky’s fear is finer than that – he fears not that he would lose grip with reality, but that his words would cease to signify, that they would lose their grip³.
-Yet time and time again in his writing (and nowhere more than here in The Witches) Borinsky fiendishly stokes a painful divorce between signifier and signified.
-The whole delicate train is this close to falling off the tracks, he seems to warn us, and where would we be then?
+But Borinsky’s fear is finer than that – she fears not that she would lose grip with reality, but that her words would cease to signify, that they would lose their grip³.
+Yet time and time again in her writing (and nowhere more than here in The Witches) Borinsky fiendishly stokes a painful divorce between signifier and signified.
+The whole delicate train is this close to falling off the tracks, she seems to warn us, and where would we be then?

 But I don’t think Borinsky’s dance with the nearly nonsensical is meant as a warning.
 I see it instead as a celebration, a song of praise for the quiet wonder that is language, reference, and meaningª.